 To have more time to build cash value

 A permanent life insurance policy may be beneficial for young adults as a long-term financial planning strategy.
-Permanent life insurance does not end after a specific period of time, as it does with term insurance policies, as long as premiums are paid.
-In addition, permanent life insurance adds an investment element.
-Your premium goes toward the death benefit amount you may leave to your beneficiaries and accumulates in a cash value account you can grow and access throughout your life.
+Permanent life insurance coverage does not end after a specific period of time, as it does with term insurance policies, as long as premiums are paid.
+In addition, permanent life insurance adds a savings element.
+Your policy includes a cash value feature, where some of your premium is held aside and grows over time.
 As with all savings and investments, the sooner you get started with a permanent life insurance policy, the larger the cash value will grow over the years and could become substantial if you purchase your policy while young.
 Once it matures, your cash value could provide a vehicle for you to borrow against, although you should keep in mind that any loans taken against your policy that are not repaid will diminish your death benefit.